How to show ink levels of your printer in Linux

-Linux continues to evolve and support for internal and external devices gets better and better.
-There was a time when it was a real challenge to get your equipment to work properly under Linux, but those days are really gone.
+Linux continues to evolve and support for internal and external devices is getting better and better.
+There was a time when it was a real challenge to get your equipment to work properly under Linux, but those days are gone.
 Linux recognizes so much out-of-the-box that you no longer have to worry that, for example, your printer will not work.
 But there are always minor glitches that you should expect, or at least be aware of.
-One of these things is when you use your printer for a while you probably want to know if your ink levels are still on a sufficient level to see if you consider ordering new ink cartridges.
-Of course not all printers are technically capable of giving information about ink levels, but for those who can, most of the time the Linux driver will not give you any information about it.
-But there is a solution.
-In this article I will explain how to show the ink levels for your printer in Linux.
+One of these things is when you use your printer for a while you probably want to know if your ink levels are still on a sufficient level and maybe need to order new ink cartridges.
+Of course, not all printers are technically capable of giving information about ink levels, but for those that can, most of the time the Linux driver will not give you any information about it.
+But there are solutions available to help with that.
+In this article, I will explain how to show the ink levels for your printer in Linux.

 What is the problem